Peoria Personal Injury Attorney

 Injury claims against a city or the state government only have a one-year statute of limitations.
 While technically the statute of limitations for claims against the state is two years, a claimant must file a formal complaint within one year of the date of the injury in question.
 Pursuing a personal injury claim against any government entity is very different from one against another private party, and plaintiffs must work very quickly and diligently if they intend to take legal action against a government entity.
 The potential recovery in these cases may be limited as well.

-How Much Will My Peoria Injury Attorney Charge?
+How Much Will My Peoria Personal Injury Attorney Charge?

 The assumed high cost of legal counsel unfortunately discourages may potential plaintiffs from seeking legal representation when they need it most.
 A small injury claim for a few hundred or few thousand dollars may not seem like much to some, but to others such a loss can create serious financial turmoil in the home.